kishwarshafin/pepper/docs/training_pepper_margin_deepvariant/how_to_train_deepvariant.md

 watch -n 1 cat "${OUTPUT_DIR}/deepvariant_train.log"

 # Once you are sure that training is going smoothly, proceed to the next step.
+# You can cancel this watch by running ctrl+c
 ```

 Now we can also launch the evaluation process.